 Jacques Berleur lived the busy life of an academic, teaching widely and publishing more than 200 papers, and was co-Director of the Cellule Interfacultaire de Technology Assessment.
-He became intensively involved with IFIP in the 1970s, and continued that engagement until his retirement for the rest of his life.
+He became intensively involved with IFIP in the 1970s, and continued that engagement until his retirement.
 To recognise his work, he received the IFIP Outstanding Service Award (1988) and the IFIP Silver Core (1992).
 He was a fervent champion of WG9.2 on Social Accountability and Computing, created in 1977, and was Chair of the working group from 1990 to 1996.
 He was very involved in the working group’s early conferences, and their ground-breaking early proceedings, co-creating the notion of Information Society ‘landscapes’.
 He established the Namur Award “for contributing to the international awareness of the social implications of technology,” which was first awarded to Joseph Weizenbaum (many other noteworthy recipients followed in the same tradition).
 He was particularly keen on IFIP’s TC9 series of conferences on Human Choice and Computing.
 He was Editor of the Proceedings for HCC4, Information Technology Assessment, held in Dublin in 1990.
 He contributed a paper to HCC5, Computers and Networks in the Age of Globalization, in Switzerland in 1998, championing the issues and concerns of WG9.2.
 Alongside his work with WG9.2, he was Belgian National Representative on TC9 for a period.
 He became Chair of TC9 from 1999 to 2004.
 In this role, he oversaw HCC6 Issues of Choice and Quality of Life in the Information Society, as part of the World Computer Congress in 2002, held in Montreal, Canada, with proceedings co-edited by himself and Klaus Brunnstein (TC9 Chair, 1990-1995).
 He was equally a keen attendee at the IFIP World Computer Congresses.

 Jacques put much energy into promoting ethics discussions in professional societies.
 As a result, one of the abiding interests of TC9 on ICT and Society has been the attention paid to the need for an ethical approach to the work of ICT professionals.
 In 1988, Harold Sackman (TC9 Chair 1984-1989 and co-editor of the HCC1 proceedings) began an initiative to push forward the notion of an IFIP Code of Ethics.
 WG9.2 was the obvious home for such an endeavour.
 Much discussion took place on how it might evolve at the regular WG9.2 working group meetings, which Jacques often hosted in the premises of the university at Namur.
 A Task Group (1992-1994) was set up by the IFIP General Assembly in Toledo, Spain (September 1992) after IFIP’s 12th World Computer Congress, where debates took place about setting up a ‘single’ IFIP Code of Ethics.
 A Special Interest Group on Framework on Ethics of Computing (SIG9.2.2) was created by Jacques Berleur and the then TC9 Chair, Klaus Brunnstein.
 The IFIP Ethics Task Group completed its immediate task in 1996 through the publication of the results of an in-depth analysis of nearly 30 codes of ethics/conduct, Ethics of Computing: Codes, Spaces for Discussion and Law (1996).
 Twenty-one of the codes pertained to IFIP national societies, representing twelve countries.